 Energy Efficiency Deficit

-To derive the total Dominion and APCO “taxes”, we added these costs together and divided them out per ratepayer.
-In August of 2018, the SCC reported that Dominion had 2,574,679 ratepayers across all customer classes, and that APCO had 536,588 customers across all ratepayers classes.
-Due to their size, individual commercial and industrial ratepayers will inevitably bear a greater share of these excess costs due to their high energy usage, but there are also much fewer individual commercial and industrial consumers.
-They also pay significantly lower rates than residential customers, making direct comparison of the burden of these costs difficult to make.
-In other words, we do not know what percentage of these excess costs are attributable to each customer class.
-As a result, we simply average the cost among all ratepayers to best and mostly clearly express costs across for customers.
+To derive the total Dominion and APCO “taxes,” we added these costs together and divided them out per ratepayer.
+In August of 2018, the SCC reported that Dominion had 2,574,679 ratepayers across all customer classes and that APCO had 536,588 customers across all ratepayers classes.
+Due to their higher usage levels, individual commercial, public authority, and industrial ratepayers will inevitably bear a greater share of these excess costs.
+However, the cost to these non-residential ratepayers still falls to actual Virginians — they ultimately bear the costs of commercial, public authority, and industrial energy bills, whether as consumers, taxpayers, or as Virginia-based businesses.
+As a result, we use an average among all ratepayers to best and most clearly express costs across all Virginians and their businesses.

 How Can Dominion and APCO Charge Ratepayers for Non-Essential Spending like Lobbying and Political Activity?

 The law does not prevent Dominion and APCO from charging ratepayers for non-essential spending.
-In general, Dominion and APCO can force ratepayers to pay some or all of non-essential spending, like lobbying or industry trade associations.
-It is the responsibility of the SCC to deny these requests.
+In general, Dominion and APCO can attempt to charge ratepayers to pay some or all of non-essential spending, like lobbying or industry trade associations.
+It is then the responsibility of the SCC to deny these requests.
 For example, the SCC has previously allowed Dominion to charge ratepayers for the costs of charitable contributions to Virginia charities and higher education institutions.

 Current law prevents regulators at the SCC from reviewing Dominion or APCO’s line-item spending, and regulators will not be allowed to do so again until 2021 for Dominion and 2020 for APCO.
 This lack of oversight prevents the SCC from striking these spending items from rate calculations.
 This means Dominion and APCO could be using ratepayer funds to directly or indirectly reimburse themselves for these costs — and ratepayers would never know.

 Dominion and APCO also employ full-time government relations executives and employees whose costs are borne by ratepayers but fall within the SCC’s definition of permissible business.
-Those employee costs are subsidized lobbying and are covered by revenues derived from rates.
+Those employee costs subsidize their lobbying activities and are covered by revenues derived from rates.

 As a result, we include this spending in our calculation of the “Dominion Tax” because current law does not ensure ratepayers do not actively bear these non-essential costs.
 Ultimately, the money for these activities comes from ratepayers in one form or another under our current system.